 Impairment is determined by assessing the recoverable amount of the cash-generating unit, to which goodwill relates.
-Where the recoverable amount of the cash-generating unit is less than the carrying amount, an impairment loss is recognised.
+Where the recoverable amount of the cash-generating unit is less than the carrying amount, an impairment loss is recognized.
 Impairment losses relating to goodwill cannot be reversed in future periods.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2019 r) Employee benefits i) Pension obligations

-Expressed in thousands of Cayman Islands dollars (\$'000) except where otherwise stated
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2020 Expressed in thousands of Cayman Islands dollars (\$'000) except where otherwise stated q) Employee benefits i) Pension obligations